Connect with others who understand.

 • Heart arrhythmias (abnormal heart rhythm)

-If you notice symptoms of low potassium, you should contact your doctor right away, especially if you have had vomiting or diarrhea in the previous 24 to 48 hours.
+If you notice symptoms of low potassium, you should contact your doctor right away, especially if you’ve had vomiting or diarrhea for longer than 24 hours.

 If you experience symptoms of severely low potassium, you may have to go to the hospital.
-One MyLupusTeam member experienced this, sharing, “This is now the fourth time my potassium levels have bottomed out, sending me to the hospital with heart palpitations.”
+That’s what happened to one MyLupusTeam member.
+“This is now the fourth time my potassium levels have bottomed out, sending me to the hospital with heart palpitations.”

 Causes of Low Potassium

-You may have hypokalemia if you are losing too much potassium from your digestive tract from vomiting, diarrhea, or excessive sweating.
+You may have hypokalemia if you’re losing too much potassium from your digestive tract.
+This can happen due to vomiting, diarrhea, or excessive sweating.
 Low potassium from a poor diet is rare.

 Several medications can cause low potassium, including: